The image above shows the depot in the early 1900's. The image

 In the 1950's the building was finally demolished.

-The goal of our historical society is to rebuild the depot exactly as
+One of the primary goals of our historical society is to rebuild the depot.
+This replica of the

-NPRY depot from 100 years ago would become
+NPRY depot from 100 years ago would become the permanent home of the

 Museum